Modern agriculture's innovations in crop protection

 In 2004, U.S. consumers spent 9.5 percent of their income on food.

 Before hybrid seeds became widely available, seeds bred for disease and/or pest resistance were rare, if available at all.
 The primary tools available during this period were physical: tillage, crop rotation, and hand weeding.

 In 1929 (first year data was available), U.S. consumers spent 23.4 percent of their income on food.

 120 Years Ago

-No advanced hybrids are available.
+No advanced hybrids2 are available.
 No synthetic chemicals are available.
 No precision technology or data analytics are available.
 Plow options were extremely expensive, and required maintaining draft animals for power.
 At this period in history, farming was astonishingly difficult, requiring long hours and intense physical effort.

 At this time, most farms were subsistence-based and diversified.
 Farmers grew a variety of crops and tended livestock, with a focus on feeding their families.
 Crop surpluses were rare, while poverty and plant disease were rampant.